linacaceres17/mongodbmovies/README.md

 # mongodbmovies
-CRUD database of movies made in express and mongodb.
+CRUD database of movies made in express, Node.js and mongodb.